MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 3. Network & Internet proxy settings.

-Example: If your host machine has both *Winhttp proxy* and *Network & Internet proxy*, the plug-in selects `Winhttp proxy` as the proxy configuration.
+For example, if your host machine has both `Winhttp proxy` and `Network & Internet proxy`, the plug-in selects `Winhttp proxy` as the proxy configuration.

 > [!NOTE]
 > The `DefenderProxyServer` registry key is no longer supported.
-Follow the above mentioned steps to configure proxy in plug-in.
+Follow the steps described earlier in this article to configure proxy in plug-in.

 ## Connectivity test for Defender running in WSL